markjnkim/es_mod/01-html/content/step-4-what-to-do.md

 }
 ```

+We chose to use `inline-block` over just `inline` so it can have the best of both worlds.
+It's now an inline element, but things like padding still behave like they would on block elements.
 Coupled with our `text-align` property from before, we now have a nice, centered heading with an appropriately-sized border:

 ![inline heading](./assets/step-4/300-inline-heading.png)